ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 over just starting with < body >.
 We should remove the < div > element, but must keep the functionalities, which are coupled to the "class"-attribute of the element.

+#### Remove construction of RowFactory from Table/Data:
+Implementation of Table/Data has a public function "getRowFactory", which builds a new RowFactory.
+RowFactory should be properly injected.

 ## Long Term